 - Complete a course at the 201 level at CSUMB with a grade of "C" or higher

-- Complete a course at the 201 level at another college (be sure alternate institution offers the target language through the required level) with a grade of "C" or higher
+- Complete a course at the 201 or equivalent level at another college (be sure alternate institution offers the target language through the required level) with a grade of "C" or higher

 - Alternative Examination, including AP, IB and CLEP

 - Alternative Pathway (substitution with culture courses) for students with Verified Learning Disability